jigar-dhulla/pmc_complaint/README.md

 - All dates and times are preserved as they appear on the website
 - Only valid tokens that exist in the PMC system will return results
 - The V2 script can extract detailed tracking history by clicking the track button automatically

+## TODO
+- Make this script working on aws lambda.
+  - to make it work on lambda, we need lambda environment on local so that we can troubleshoot quickly
+- create eventbridge rule to run the lambda periodically

 ## License